These 'Paperbacks From Hell' Reflect The Real-Life Angst Of The 1970s

 So basically, what happened is two things.
 One was the publishing industry was just in a spin.
 They were churning out more and more paperbacks more and more quickly, and there was less and less money out there and less and less readers.

-But the other thing was, within the horror industry, publishers were in an arms race with each other for readers' eyeballs, and they thought (and I think mistakenly) that the way to do that was with really lurid covers, to the point at which a lot of the cover artists — like Lisa Falkenstern, who painted more skeletons than there probably are skeletons in the graveyards around the world, she actually left horror and moved to romances because she just said everything was gory and gross.
+But the other thing was, within the horror industry, publishers were in an arms race with each other for readers' eyeballs, and they thought (and I think mistakenly) that the way to do that was with really lurid covers, to the point at which a lot of the cover artists, like Lisa Falkenstern — who painted more skeletons than there probably are skeletons in the graveyards around the world — she actually left horror and moved to romances because she just said everything was gory and gross.

 There were artists who didn't want to paint another decapitated woman, another dismembered woman, another murdered woman because women were the targets for a lot of these books, and people began to associate horror with cheap misogynistic gore, and the books looked cheap, they were made fast, and the bubble burst.

-This story was produced for the radio by Melissa Gray and Gabe O'Connor, and adapted for the web by Sydnee Monday and Petra Mayer.
+This story was produced for the radio by Melissa Gray and Gabe O'Connor, and adapted for the Web by Sydnee Monday and Petra Mayer.